Social Media Marketing Essentials for Designers Who Hate Marketing

 Instagram’s algorithm prioritizes “watch time per reach” and “sends per reach.”
 Translation: does your content provide value, or are people scrolling past it?

 If you know how to create hierarchy, use white space, and guide someone’s eye through a composition, you’re ahead of 90% of content creators.
-That’s first-week design school, not marketing expertise.
+That’s first-week UX design school, not marketing expertise.

 User psychology over growth hacks.

-The same skills that help you figure out who you’re designing for work perfectly for social media.
+Same skills that help you figure out who you’re designing for work perfectly for social media.
 Because it’s the same problem: understanding human behavior and creating experiences that serve actual needs.

 Quality metrics over vanity metrics.